MichaelsPlayground/FirebaseLinkBase/setup_firebase.md

 **Recommendation**: In the first time you will setup a lot of projects but the number of projects is limited (about 10 projects are allowed) and I strongly recommend to **use a second, "test" account** for the setups and not your regular Google account.
-This is because you cannot delete projects no longer in use and reuse the project space again - you have to wait some weeks before the console accepts new projects.
+This is because you cannot delete projects no longer in use and reuse the project space again - you have to wait some weeks before the console accepts new projects after deletion of old/unused projects.

 **Error note**: If you are using the given (default) "applicationId" = "com.google.firebase.quickstart.auth" you will run into the problem that the Google authentication will fail, see step 3 action 9.
 If you want to avoid this